mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ---
 # Documentation updates {#latest-updates}

-This page lists all the documentation updates for [!DNL Journey Optimizer].
+This page lists all the latest updates in [!DNL Journey Optimizer] documentation.

 ## January 2024 {#jan-2024}